 - FDR (standing for Failures Divergence Refinement) is a verification tool for CSP.
 What it primarily does is discover if one CSP program refines another, namely has less possible observations that can be made of it.
 Thus refinement essentially coincides with reduction of nondeterminism.
 FDR is a model checker, but an unusual one because it concentrates on refinement.
 It has a wide user base in academia, government and industry, both as a tool in itself and also as the "back end" to others.
 I have led its design since it was first written in 1991.
 We recently had funding from EPSRC to look, amongst other things, at how we can include modern model checking ideas such as SAT checking into it: for results see paper 150.
 I am interested in improving how FDR works, in developing ways of using it effectively (for example on real-time systems), and in finding ways of verifying non-CSP notations such as Statecharts with it.
 A current interest is investigating what types of language can, in principle, be translated into CSP (see paper 125) We have relatively recently added Timed CSP into FDR, giving its role in modelling real-time systems a new impetus: see papers 145, 149, 150.
-Recently, a new and vastly improved version of this called FDR3 was released, developed mainly by Tom Gibson-Robinson.
+More recently, improved versions of this called FDR3 and FDR4 were released, developed mainly by Tom Gibson-Robinson.
 Our group is actively exploring how to make FDR more efficient, giving it new capabilities and finding new ways of applying it.

 - SVA is a front end for FDR that analyses shared variable programs, developed by me and David Hopkins.
 It is described in Chapters 18 and 19 of Understanding Concurrent Systems.